Injured by a negligent doctor? We can help

 Our medical malpractice law firm represents clients across New York who have suffered at the hands of negligent doctors.
 This website contains helpful information about medical negligence and nurse errors in order to educate patients regarding the types of malpractice and their rights if they have been injured.
 Feel free to review the following to learn more about each subject:

-Hospital Negligence Hospitals and other medical facilities may be held responsible if their staff members cause injury to patients through negligence, carelessness or wrongdoing.
+Hospitals and other medical facilities may be held responsible if their staff members cause injury to patients through negligence, carelessness or wrongdoing.
 Some examples may include delayed admittance, nursing errors, emergency room misdiagnoses, medication errors, surgical injuries and poor post-operative care.
+Failure to monitor the patient is a common occurence that falls under this umbrella as well.

 Medical malpractice occurs when a healthcare provider deviates from a standard of care, defined by what other healthcare providers with similar training and experience would do if faced with the same or similar situation, when this results in injury or death of the patient.
 A key to establishing a case for a medical malpractice lawsuit is whether another physician of the same training would have developed the same diagnosis and treatment in the same circumstances.
 Only an injury lawyer knowledgeable about medical malpractice lawsuits can determine if you have a reason to file suit.
 Only a personal injury firm with sufficient resources can work with medical experts to build a compelling case on your behalf.